kitnato/neverquest/source/data/manual.md

 The damage from the equipped [weapon](#weapons) in addition to [strength](#strength) along with any other bonuses that together are inflicted with every attack.

+### Death

+When your [health](#health) reaches 0, you can be reborn on stage 1 with your [power level](#attributes) intact, but having lost all equipped gear and unspent [essence](#essence).
+Once reaching the stage again in which you previously died, you may scavenge your corpse for a fraction of the lost essence.

 ## Encounter

 The panel to the right of the screen.
 It changes based on one of the two possible locations, [wilderness](#wilderness) and [caravan](#caravan).